 Use a different topping - I like this simple chocolate glaze on coffee eclairs.
 But you could also just melt dark chocolate to cover the long éclair shapes without adding the cream.
 It will just set firmer than if you turned it into a ganache.
 You can also top them with white chocolate, whipped cream, or a simple coffee glaze as well.

-If you like a savory flavor, adding a pinch of salt to the top is fun, also.
+If you like a sweet and savory flavor combo, adding a pinch of salt to the top is fun, also.

 What do eclairs taste like?